 You’ve been dreaming of seeing the open road.
-You’ve read every guide, you’ve researched all there is to know about places to go, and the best campgrounds.
-You’ve spent a considerable amount of time deciding which type of RV is best for you family.
+You’ve read every guide, you’ve researched all there is to know about places to go and the best campgrounds.
+You’ve spent a considerable amount of time deciding which type of RV is best for your family.
 You’ve even figured out what you’re going to do about the no wi-fi situation.

 After months of planning, you’re finally ready to buy what you’ve been waiting for.
 When all the negotiating with the dealer is over, you reach a mutual agreement.
 As you watch them put up a “sold” sign right on the front windshield, your imagination runs wild.
 Picturing all the amazing adventures you’ll have, you couldn’t be happier.

-Your family heads off on their first few road trips and they’re everything you’ve hoped for.
-Your trips are fun, relaxing, and provide your family an escape from the hectic world.
-For the few weeks you’re out there, anything outside of your RV doesn’t exist.
-All that matters is your family, and the grand adventure that lies ahead.
+Your family heads off on their first few road trips, and they’re everything you’ve hoped for.
+Your trips are fun, relaxing and provide your family with an escape from the hectic world.
+For the few weeks, you’re out there, anything outside of your RV doesn’t exist.
+All that matters is your family and the grand adventure that lies ahead.

 Next thing you know, you look back, and that life-changing epic you went on was years ago.
 Where did the time go?
 Now you realize your RV hasn’t even moved at all for 90% of the year!
 You know you want to get back out there soon, but you just don’t know when.